jmd-dk/concept/concept/docs/troubleshooting.rst

   Docker or remotely via SSH) and the terminal formatting appears suboptimal, try using the superior `iTerm2 <https://www.iterm2.com/>`_ terminal emulator.

-If you want to disable color and other formatted output alltogether, set
+If you want to disable colour and other formatted output altogether, set

 .. code-block:: python3